-What really makes Vendetta unique, especially from its prequel, is just how often the environment comes into play.
-Much of these are beat-em-up staples like knives and bats, but you’ll also encounter some particularly cool stuff like a pump-action shotgun.
-A lot of things in the environment can be picked up and chucked towards enemies, too, from crates to flaming barrels that roll over everything in their way.
-In fact, weapons are surprisingly common, so much so that there aren’t many screens where somebody won’t be wielding one you can disarm and pick up for yourself.
+What really makes Vendetta stand out is just how often the environment comes into play.
+There’s plenty of weapons to be found, including the traditional knives and pipes.
+You’ll also come across things like pump-action shotguns, as well as things in the enviroment that can be picked up and chucked, from crates to barrels that roll over everything in their path.
+Weapons are actually surprisingly common, so much so that there aren’t many screens where somebody won’t be wielding one that you can disarm and pick up for yourself.

-The Japanese release, known as Crime Fighters 2, has a couple of differences.
-For one thing, you’re limited to two players, although you can choose your character freely upon starting a game or continuing.
-More noteworthy, however, are the leather daddies that only appear in Crime Fighters 2‘s Stage 3.
-These rather… unfortunate fellows will attempt to grab you and dry hump your character to death, and will go as far as to mount them and continue humping them as they die.
-As you’d expect, it’s a pretty unfortunate depiction, and one that’s better off removed.
+The Japanese version has a couple of differences, outside of the altered title.
+For one thing, you’re limited to two players, although you can choose your character freely upon starting a new game or continuing.
+More noteworthy though are the leather daddies that only appear in this edition’s Stage 3 (see mid-bottom screen), which were also in the Japanese version of the first Crime Fighters.
+As before, these rather unfortunate stereotypes will attempt to grab you and dry hump players to death, and will go as far as to mount them and continue humping their prone forms as they die.
+It’s more than a little uncomfortable, and their absence isn’t much of a loss at all.